bbeat2782/Projects/rating_pred/README.md

 Predicting [Metacritic](https://www.metacritic.com/movie) user ratings with data available before a movie is released such as critic reviews, critic ratings, and genre.

 # Why it matters?
-Often times, you see a bad review from critic and think that you won't enjoy the movie.
-However, when you go to theater and watch the film for yourself, you find out you actually enjoy the movie.
+Oftentimes, you see a bad review of a movie from critics and think that you won't enjoy the movie.
+However, when you go to a theater and watch the movie for yourself, you find out you actually enjoy the movie.
 This happened to me when I watched [Extraction 2](https://www.metacritic.com/movie/extraction-2), [Transformers: Rise of the Beasts](https://www.metacritic.com/movie/transformers-rise-of-the-beasts), and [Guardians of the Galaxy Vol. 3](https://www.metacritic.com/movie/guardians-of-the-galaxy-vol-3).
 The opposite situation also happened for movies like [Renfield](https://www.metacritic.com/movie/renfield), and sometimes, critic ratings are similar to user ratings such as [Fast X](https://www.metacritic.com/movie/fast-x).

-So it seems like how critic and user rate the same movie are different, and that leads to different overall rating.
-It makes sense because while users generally watch movies for enjoyment, critics expect movies to be an artpiece.
-Thus, if users take in what critics say about a movie and watch it, they might not get what they want from watching movies.
-So what if we can expect users ratings with text features from critic reviews?
+So it seems like critics and users rate the same movie differently, and that leads to different overall ratings.
+It makes sense because while users generally watch movies for enjoyment, critics expect movies to be a masterpiece in terms of art.
+Thus, if users solely believe in what critics say about a movie and watch it, they might not get what they want from watching the movie.
+So what if we can predict users' ratings with text features from critic reviews?
 If this is possible, users will have a better understanding of what to expect from movies better than before.

 # Overview
 - Websraped movie info, critic reviews, and user reviews from [Metacritic](https://www.metacritic.com/movie) using Python `BeautifulSoup` and stored in `SQLite` database.
 - Extracted text sentiment features using `nltk.sentiment.SentimentIntensityAnalyzer` and keywords using `KeyBERT`.
 - Analyzed scraped data using `plotly`.
-- Improved mean abosolute error by 37.69% when predicting user rating using features from critic reviews compared to assuming user ratings are equal to critic ratings.
+- Improved mean absolute error by 37.69% when predicting user rating using features from critic reviews compared to assuming user ratings are equal to critic ratings.

 # Data Collection